casper-network/docs-redux/versioned_docs/version-2.0.0/concepts/serialization/transaction.md

 ## Version1

 Transaction::Version1 is the new way that work can be proposed to a node.
 It's nature is more amorphic than Transaction::Deploy.
 This type of Transaction uses a self-describing binary serialization scheme (comparing to other [Binary Serialization Standard](./index.md) types).
 The self-describing scheme is called `Calltable serialization` in this document.
+In general, the layout of this new style of transaction is ["tagged-union"](https://en.wikipedia.org/wiki/Tagged_union) oriented.
 An in-depth description of how this self-describing standard works is in the [calltable serialization](./calltable-serialization.md) document.
-We will be using `serialization_index` and `variant discriminator` terms, their interpretation is explained in the [calltable serialization](./calltable-serialization.md) document also.
+In the scope of this documentation, for abbreviation, we will call these "tagged-unions".
+Tagged unions are data structures that can define very different internal fields depending on which variant is currently being used.
+For serialization we denote the variant (effectively - "which variant of the union was created for this instance of the union type") and serialize it alongside the fields.
+This "variant marking" is stored as a one byte unsigned [number](./primitives.md#numeric-clvalue-numeric) and will be referred to in this document as `variant discriminator`.
+The terms `serialization_index` and `variant discriminator` (which we use in this document) are also explained in the [calltable serialization](./calltable-serialization.md) document also.

 Serializing a `Transaction` of variant `Version1`: